inmanta/inmanta-core/docs/reference/compatibility.rst

 .. only:: iso

-    This page shows the compatibility for version |version_major| of the Inmanta Service Orchestrator with other components.
+    This page shows the compatibility for version |version_major| of the Inmanta Service Orchestrator with other components on the host system running the orchestrator.
-    These compatible versions are defined for the whole lifetime of this major version i.e. they are not pinned to a specific three-digit version.
-Upper bounds may be added when a new major version is released.
+    It also shows advanced information for Inmanta extension developers regarding the compatible version ranges for the python packages that compose this version of the Inmanta Service Orchestrator.

 .. only:: oss

-    This page shows the compatibility of Inmanta version |release| with other components.
+    This page shows the compatibility of Inmanta version |release| with other components on the host system running the orchestrator.

 .. datatemplate:json:: /reference/compatibility.json